Benedetta Carlini: Early life

-Guiliano educated his daughter himself, an unusual choice in Renaissance Italian society in which most girls took lessons from their mothers and were not very literate.
+Giuliano assumed responsibility for his daughter’s education, a role that typically belonged to mothers in Renaissance Italian households.
 She had memorized several prayers, including the Litany of the Saints, by the age of five.
-Under her father's tutelage, Benedetta recite the Litany on her rosary several times a day.
+Under her father's tutelage, Benedetta recited the Litany on her rosary several times a day.
 A year later she had learned to read and knew some Latin.

 Her mother instructed her to recite five Our Fathers and eight Hail Marys every day, seemingly directing Benedetta toward female guides—the Virgin Mary, a statue of whom had been acquired especially for Benedetta, and St. Catherine of Siena, whose feast day was widely celebrated.
 In spring 1599, Giuliano decided to fulfill his vow by bringing Benedetta to be brought up by a group of religious women in Pescia.

 Career

 In 1599, 9-year old Carlini was left to join a semi-monastic community founded nine years earlier (in 1590) by Piera Pagni, the widow of a prominent Pesciatine.
 The community did not live in a regularly enclosed convent, and were not recognised religious sisters; they led a communal life engaged in prayer, spiritual exercises and production of raw silk.
 This community were nicknamed Theatines by locals despite their gender, as they were backed by male organization Fathers of the Holy Annunciation, founded by Piera's relative Antonio Pagni.
 Pagni offered holistic services for the cheap price of 160 scudi, compared to most convents' requests of dowries of 1500 scudi, which was considered to be affordable by Carlini's parents.
 Carlini was considered to be an obedient and faithful woman in her early years by her peers.

 In 1610, the community acquired a farm in the commune of Fucecchio for 1750 scudi, becoming economically successful and self-sufficient.
 The group's annual revenues came to 300 scudi, of which half came from the silk work done by its members and the rest from their dowries and from this farm and others.
 Thus, the following year, they received permission from Rome to organize a general chapter and accept new girls.
 A convent building was built and enlarged within years.